 Ray Philly will act as a home for folks who are interested in art, creativity, design, and architecture.
 In addition to the ground floor artist studios, the building will have 110 residential units and a suite of amenity and community spaces including robust work-from-home and co-working areas, maker studio space, a gym and wellness studio, community kitchen and entertaining space, a lobby living room, and a green roof deck.
 Ray is working to integrate technology that will allow for tenants to share basic home equipment so that individuals can reduce the cost of outfitting their personal spaces.
 Ray is also utilizing sustainable materials such as environmentally-friendly linoleum and energy-efficient vinyl windows in the construction of the project.

 The building features an exterior intervention on the split brick facade by Philadelphia-based artist Michelle Lopez.
-“SAME UNDER ONE SKY” explores the themes of unity and possibility through its placement and integration.
+“WHEN UNDER ONE SKY” explores the themes of unity and possibility through its placement and integration.
 Lopez was interested in playing with the corner edge as it touches the sky and draws attention to the phenomenon of space above as a portal to potentiality: it invites bigger ideas, more boundless imagination, and limitless creativity.
 The sky also represents a space that no one owns, that is shared by all.
-Lopez will be the inaugural Ray Artist in Residence and will maintain a studio space at the Ray Philly building, where she’ll be an integral part of the community.
+Lopez will maintain a studio space at the Ray Philly building, where she’ll be an integral part of the community.